Bernardino Verro: Farmer cooperatives and agrarian strikes

 Once released, in January 1899, he started a newspaper — Lu viddanu (The Peasant), in Sicilian dialect — and established a consumer cooperative in Corleone involving some 800 heads of households that could buy basic necessities at a much lower price.
 In 1899, he also founded the "Zuccarrone Agricultural Brotherhood" (Fratellanza agricola Zuccarrone) to directly manage the 485 lots for the peasants of the Zuccarrone estate.
-The idea was to replace the old model of a single leaseholder (a gabelloto, often a Mafia boss) with a "collective leaseholder" through a peasant cooperative.
+The idea was to replace the old model of a single leaseholder (the gabelloto, often a Mafia boss) with a "collective leaseholder" through a peasant cooperative.

 These endeavours accelerated when, in the fall of 1901, Sicilian peasants - following the example of numerous agrarian strikes that were affecting the whole of Italy - set off a wave of agrarian unrest.
 They were conscious of the fact that in a way they resumed "the march abruptly interrupted in 1894 by the repression of the Fasci."
 Just as the Fasci movement, one of the main goals of the 1901 strikes was to undermine the economic power of the gabelotti.
 In 1901 the association obtained the lease of the Zuccarrone estate for one year and in 1902 on a longer lease agreement.

 In 1903, facing jail again for political reasons, Verro left Sicily for Marseille (France).
 One year later he went to Tunis, where a Sicilian community existed.
 There, he started Il Socialista, as the organ of the Federation of Socialist Sicilian Workers.
 He finally returned to Sicily in 1906.

-Verro kept on organizing peasants and promoted the system of "collective renting" with other peasant leaders such as Lorenzo Panepinto from Santo Stefano Quisquina and Nicola Alongi from Prizzi which grabbed landholdings from the gabelloti – local power brokers that leased large estates from absentee landlords – and subleased plots to peasant at excessive or abusive rates.
-The gabelotti often organised in Mafia-type brotherhoods such as the Fratuzzi.
-The cooperatives were not only means for political organisation but also of modernisation of agriculture encouraging modern techniques of cultivation and to encourage the processing of agricultural products and livestock.
+Verro kept on organizing peasants and promoted the system of "collective renting" with other peasant leaders such as Lorenzo Panepinto from Santo Stefano Quisquina and Nicola Alongi from Prizzi which grabbed landholdings from the gabelloti that subleased plots to peasant at excessive or abusive rates and were often organised in Mafia-type brotherhoods such as the Fratuzzi, with which Verro had previously come into conflict.
+The cooperatives were not only means for political organisation but also of the modernisation of agriculture encouraging innovative techniques of cultivation and the processing of agricultural products and livestock.

 Cooperatives such as "The Earth" and the "Zuccarrone Agricultural Brotherhood" were rehearsals for the birth of the cooperative "Agricultural Union" (Unione Agricola), founded on 2 June 1906.
 This was the instrument through which Verro and other socialist leaders tried to answer the needs of the rural poor and free them from feudal slavery.
 The Union took advantage of new agrarian legislation passed by the Prime Minister Sidney Sonnino (Law no. 100 of 1906), which made cooperatives eligible for credit, to consolidate and extend the model of "collective leaseholds."
 In quick succession, the cooperative obtained the lease of other estates.
 Overall, in 1910 the cooperative came to manage approximately 2,500 hectares of land, divided into 1,289 shares.